November 3, 2006

 later).

-In modern industrialized nations, families come in everyh form you can
+In modern industrialized nations, families come in everyh form

 think of, including very extended families from divorces, etc. There is

-no socially accepted way of dealing with this kind of complexity, and there
+no socially accepted way of dealing with this kind of complexity, and

 is no terminology for them!